wp-plugins/advanced-advertising-system/readme.txt

 First, you have to create zone.
 When you are creating a campaign, you must attach the campaign to the zones, then you can use a shortcode or widget to display them.

+= Why do I see only white space, no images or banners are displayed ? =

+Make sure you have create the 4 things step by step.
+This case is usually caused by setting of campaign.
+You have to ensure that you have set everything correctly such as budget, end date and zone attachment.

 == Screenshots ==

 1. Zone manager